AI Glossary

 Temperature

 Temperature is a setting that controls how “creative” the AI gets.
 A low temperature keeps responses focused and predictable.
 A higher one makes answers more diverse, but sometimes less accurate.
-It’s like adjusting how bold the AI is allowed to be.

 Testing